Curated Kent: 10 reasons to visit Royal Tunbridge Wells

 4. TREAD THROUGH MAGICAL FORESTS AND FAMOUS HOMES

-Groombridge Place.
+Visit the country retreats of Charles Darwin and Winston Churchill, and explore Penshurst Place and the award-winning Groombridge Place.
 Brimming with literary romanticism, Groombridge was the location for Jane Austen’s ‘Pride and Prejudice’ and is said to have inspired Sir Arthur Conan Doyle.
 The Forest at Groombridge is designed by TV gardener and land artist Ivan Hicks and encapsulates the magical spirit conjured up by the books of JK Rowling and JRR Tolkien.

 5. STEP BACK IN TIME

-Museum at Salomons Estate is the perfect place.
+For history buffs, the Museum at Salomons Estate is the perfect place.
 The museum’s unique collection of paintings, photographs and mementos documents the history of the lives of Sir David Salomons, the first Jewish Lord Mayor of London, Sir David Lionel Salomons, a keen scientist and engineer and pioneer of road transport, and Captain David Reginald Salomons, whose tragic story was dramatised in the musical 'The Dreamers'.
 Salomons Estate also has stunning gardens to enchant the curious little ones and botanical lovers.

 6. STYLISH SHOPPING